SimpleDataLabsInc/prophecy-docs/docs/metadata/git.md

 ## How to connect to external GIT

-To connect to an external git, the process is as easy as configuring your:
+To connect to an external Git, the process is as easy as configuring your:

-1. GIT Repo URL: e.g. `https://github.com/user/git_demo.git`
+1. Git Repo URL: e.g. `https://github.com/user/git_demo.git`
 2. Path: path to project inside the repo. e.g. `/first_project`
 3. Email and username
 4. Access token